Workshops, webinars and events for Postgraduate Researchers

-- Offers a variety of delivery formats, including full day and shorter workshops delivered on campus, longer, but more flexible, online courses, and short lunchtime webinars.
+- Offers a variety of delivery formats, including full day and shorter workshops delivered on campus and short lunchtime webinars

 Professional Development Support

-Our provision supports a wide range of support, including:
+Our provision supports a wide range of support, delivered through the key themes:

-We also provide an online PGR Portfolio of Activity, located in the PGR Toolbox, to create a record of professional development and completed training.
+We also provide an online PGR Portfolio of Activity, located in the PGR Toolbox, through which you can create a record of professional development and completed training.

-The programme is delivered and designed by a team of dedicated professional research developers and external expert.
+The programme is delivered and designed by a team of dedicated professional research developers and external experts.